 These six points are those that will have the most significant impact on our carbon footprint.
 We will add a certain number of points that are already in place, and which, although they will have a less significant impact in the immediate future, seem to us to be decisive in our commitments:

-- Present our "carbon ambitions" in our commercial presentations in order to explain some of our approaches (limitation of travel, use of tools different from market standards, ...).
+- Present our "carbon ambitions"in our sales presentations in order to explain some of our approaches (limitation of travel, use of tools different from market standards, ...).

 - Organize a Digital Fresco with all employees (after last year's Climate Fresco).

-- Adding the carbon footprint to our bills (based on the total amount of the invoice).
+- Add thecarbon footprint on our bills (based on the total amount of the invoice).

 - Implementing services related to the eco-design of email marketing strategies of our customers.